 I didn’t make it all up.
 I put some serious legwork into research in order to bring Old Shanghai to life.
 Though I will say (and not just because I was once a lawyer): this is a work of fiction.

-If you’re looking to buy a copy of The Dancing Girl and the Turtle, here are your options:
+Now that I’ve whetted your appetite for more, you’ll want to know where to buy your copy of The Dancing Girl and the Turtle.
+Here are your options:

-- If you live in the UK, you can order a hard copy directly from the publisher via the Linen Press webshop.
+- You can order a copy directly from the publisher via the Linen Press webshop.

-- If you live anywhere else, you can always special order my book from your favorite local bookstore.
+- You can always special order my book from your favorite local bookstore.

 - Or, if you prefer to read on your Kindle or absolutely must buy online then here’s the link to my author page at amazon.com and amazon.co.uk.

 Are you a member of a book club?
 Here are your questions.
 Invite me to meet with your group and I’ll tell you more about the why and the how of this novel.